 Review of Submissions will occur in two rounds.

-On or before April 13, 2019 Flywheel New Ventures 2019 LLC, will select up to ten (10) promising Submissions as finalists in the Challenge (“Finalists”) from the pool of eligible Submissions, taking into account assorted factors to evaluate the proposed solution, its market opportunity and business model (as stated in the judging criteria).
+On or before July 10, 2021 Flywheel New Ventures 2021 LLC, will select up to twelve (12) promising Submissions as finalists in each of the published Challenges, aligned with the accelerator programs, (“Finalists”) from the pool of eligible Submissions, taking into account assorted factors to evaluate the proposed solution, its market opportunity and business model (as stated in the judging criteria).
 Selection will be by majority vote of the members.
 In the event of a tie between two or more Submissions, the winning Submission that advances to become a Finalist shall be the Submission that scores highest in the viability of the idea for potential commercialization.
 Finalists may be notified by phone, email or mail, in the Administrator’s discretion.
 Finalist may be asked to verify eligibility as a condition to being selected as a Finalist.

-The Finalists must attend a one-day Finalist briefing session on April 23, 2019 (“Finalist Briefing”) at the Administrator’s facilities located at Flywheel @ Center for Design Innovation, 450 Design Ave., Winston-Salem, NC 27101 or such other location as determined by the Administrator in Winston-Salem, NC.
+The Finalists must attend a one-day Finalist briefing session on July 22nd, 2021 (“Finalist Briefing”) at the Administrator’s facilities located at Flywheel, 500 W. 5th St, Suite 800, Winston-Salem, NC 27101 or such other location as determined by the Administrator in Winston-Salem, NC.
+Videoconference participation is allowed if approved in advance by the Administrator.
 The finalist briefing will cover instructions for Round 2 of the competition and preparation for Pitch Day.
 At least one (1) member of any Finalist team and all individual Finalist teams are required to attend.
 Videoconference attendance can be arranged for members of a Finalist team who are unable to attend in person.

-Following the Finalist Briefing session, Finalists will have approximately seven (7) days to develop their proposed solutions into a business model pitch to present in-person to the members of Flywheel New Ventures 2019 LLC on May 4, 2019 (“Pitch Day”).
+Following the Finalist Briefing session, Finalists will have approximately 30 days to develop their proposed solutions into a business model pitch to present in-person to the members of Flywheel New Ventures 2021 LLC on July 23-24, 2021 (“Pitch Day”).

-Pitch Day will be held at Administrator’s facilities located at Flywheel @ Center for Design Innovation, 450 Design Ave., Winston-Salem, NC 27101 or such other location as determined by the Administrator in Winston-Salem, NC and will be preceded by two (2) days’ of pitch practice activities at the same location.
+Pitch Day will be held at Administrator’s facilities located at Flywheel, 500 W. 5th St., Suite 800, Winston-Salem, NC 27101 or such other location as determined by the Administrator in Winston-Salem, NC and will be preceded by one (1) day of pitch practice activities at the same location.
 Finalists are strongly encouraged to attend all of the pitch practice activities leading up to Pitch Day.
 All members of the Finalist (if a Finalist is a team) and all individual Finalists are required to attend Pitch Day.

 Failure or inability to comply with the requirements of these Official Rules may result in disqualification.
 Between the Finalist Briefing and Pitch Day, Finalists will have access to knowledge resources from the Sponsor and the Administrator.
 Finalists are responsible for all costs and expenses incurred in preparing and presenting their proposed solutions to the Sponsor’s problem statement, including, without limitation, travel expenses to Winston-Salem, NC.
 The judges will select one each First Place, Second Place, Third Place winner and up to five Runner Ups from among the Finalists on or after Pitch Day using the following evaluation criteria with respect to the Finalists’ proposed solution to the Sponsor’s problem statement: